 Welcome to the Society for the Psychological Study of Men and Masculinities (SPSMM), also known as Division 51 of the American Psychological Association!
-We serve as Co-Chairs of the Membership Committee, and we are thrilled to have you join this vibrant organization.
-Our goal is to introduce you to the individuals, groups, and activities of Division 51 so that you can get involved in the areas that interest you most.
+My name is Tristan Patterson, and I serve as Chair of the Membership Committee.
+On behalf of all of us here at D51, I am thrilled to have you join this vibrant organization.
+My goal is to introduce you to the individuals, groups, and activities of Division 51 so that you can get involved in the areas that interest you most.

 In addition to regularly getting together at conferences throughout the year, many of our members keep in touch by taking part in one (or more!) of the Division 51 listserves.
-To subscribe, contact our listserv administrator, Dr. Gerry Crete to get connected with the D51 community right away!
+To subscribe, click here.

 We encourage you to join one or more of these as a great way to virtually “meet” our other members, engage in topical discussions, and learn about current research in the field of men and masculinities with experts in the field:

 Div 51 Discussion (SPSMM) – A lively discussion of topics related to men and masculinity